candyvirus/ShareIt/README.md

 some date in the future, and I am willing to relicense them under the BSD/MIT/Apache license if requested, I simply ask that you email me and tell me why.
 I'll almost certainly agree.

+Third party libraries (located for each sub-system under 'lib', 'js/webp2p/lib' and 'js/shareit-core/lib' folders) have their own licenses and are property of their respective authors, please put in contact directly to them.

 Patches graciously accepted!